Assembling your view…

 Kolkata vs Hyderabad in 2026: cost index 88 vs 110, rent ₹12,000 vs ₹18,000, income ₹4,50,000 vs ₹6,80,000, QoL 56 vs 53.

 The conventional wisdom says one thing.
-The data says another: Kolkata stands out as the top-ranked city in this analysis.
-With a cost index of 88 and median income of ₹4,50,000, it offers below-average costs relative to the rest of India.
+The data says another: Kolkata has a cost index of 88 — 5 points below the India national average of 93.
+Median income is ₹4,50,000 with rent at ₹12,000/month, putting the rent-to-income ratio at 32%.
 This combination is rare — and valuable.

-The country average QoL score is 57/100.
-Kolkata leads with 56/100, reflecting its safety, healthcare access, walkability, and green space.
+The West Bengal region of average QoL score is 55/100.
+Kolkata leads with 56/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.